xrdocs/8000/_tutorials/8000-bgp-paths-rib-scale.md

 # Acknowledgement

-I'd like to thanks Serge Krier, BGP software engineer & Technical Leader at Cisco
+I'd like to thanks Serge Krier, BGP software engineer & Technical Leader at Cisco for providing lab support and review.